aasciesh/jobly/README.md

 JOBLY is (another)Job Site but with completely different sight ;) .
-It will make Company to reach seeker to hand a job rather than Seeker to hasle finding one.
+It will make Company to reach seeker to hand a job rather than Seeker to hassle finding one.

 We would be making best possible site but important things first, feautures will gradually be added.
-Our goal within the span of this course is to have application with atleast following functionality .
+Our goal within the span of this course is to have application with atleast following functionalities .

 1) Authentication system
 2) Authorization system